HsiangHung/Machine_Learning_Note/Regression/README.md

 ![](images/outlier_regression_2.png)

 The slope of the regression line changes greatly, from -2.5 to -1.6; so the outlier would be considered an influential point.

+Sometimes, an influential point will cause the coefficient of determination (R-squared) to be bigger; sometimes, smaller.
+In the first example above, the coefficient of determination is bigger when the influential point is present (0.94 vs. 0.55).
+In the second example, it is smaller (0.46 vs. 0.52).
+When the data set is very large, a single outlier may not have a big effect on the regression equation.

+If your data set includes an influential point, here are some things to consider:

+* An influential point may represent bad data, possibly the result of measurement error.
+If possible, check the validity of the data point.
+* Compare the decisions that would be made based on regression equations defined with and without the influential point.
+If the equations lead to contrary decisions, use caution.

 ## 5. Deep Learning for Regression